shaibalmuhtadee/searchengine/README.md

 ## Front-End

 Make sure you have Python installed.
-Create a virtual environment and install the dependencies.
-Run the following commands and then navigate to `http://localhost:8080/`
+Run the following commands to create a virtual environment and install necessary dependencies.
+Then navigate to `http://localhost:8080/`

 ```sh
 python -m venv venv